In 2021, Setupad presented one of the industry’s most advanced and unmatched tools– the Yield Formula, available through our client dashboard.

 Overall website’s revenue depends on these key metrics:

 - loyalty (number of sessions per user);

-Each metric represents a different strategy, such as content distribution, content recirculation techniques, marketing, loyalty growth strategies, improvements in website design and ad load speed, etc.
+Each metric represents a different strategy implementation, and we at Setupad help publishers grow these key metrics together.
+Our vast experience with hundreds of publishers over the years has helped us understand and learn different growth techniques, such as content distribution, content recirculation, marketing, loyalty growth strategies, improvements in website design and ad load speed, etc.

 By moving the sliders up for any metric, like website visits, in the video example below, publishers can see how the overall revenue will be influenced in the long run.
 Moving more metrics up will allow us to see the more powerful compound effect on the graphs.